-NHS nurses reject government pay offer and announce all-out strike
+Nurses reject 5% pay deal and vote for all-out strike - with no exemptions for A&E

 The government said the escalation of strike action was “hugely disappointing” and “concerning for patients”.

-Adam Brimelow, the chief executive of NHS Providers, which represents health service trusts, described the vote by the nurses as “a setback” and “extremely worrying”.
+Adam Brimelow, director of communications at NHS Providers, which represents health trusts, described the vote by nurses as “a setback” and “extremely worrying”.

 “Safe and effective patient care, the top priority for NHS trust leaders and staff, is harder to guarantee amid escalating strikes,” he said.

 “This week’s four-day walkout by junior doctors has seen hundreds of thousands of appointments and procedures postponed and staff cover spread too thinly despite trusts’ best efforts to manage the risk.

-“Trust leaders understand the frustration of nurses, junior doctors and other staff who have seen their pay fall behind inflation year after year.
+Trust leaders understand the frustration of nurses, junior doctors and other staff who have seen their pay fall behind inflation year after year.

 “It’s really important that the unions and government find a way through this to prevent more strikes and let the NHS focus on its big challenges including cutting waiting lists and transforming services, instead of having to resort to ‘all hands on deck’ just to get through the day.”

 Ministers say healthcare workers’ demands are not affordable.
-Nurses had previously asked for 15 per cent nominal rise to exceed inflation, a move which they said would stop their real pay from being eroded and also help with the NHS recruitment and retention crisis.
+Nurses had previously asked for a 15 per cent rise to exceed inflation – a move they said would stop their real pay from being eroded and also help with the NHS recruitment and retention crisis.

-Liberal Democrat health spokeswoman Daisy Cooper called on ministers to “get back around the table”.
+Liberal Democrat health spokesperson Daisy Cooper called on ministers to “get back around the table”.
 She said: “The Conservatives have already plunged the NHS into crisis, and their bungling of pay negotiations is only making things worse.

 “Whether or not there are more strikes, far too many patients across the country are waiting hours for an ambulance or to be seen in A&E, and months to start urgent treatment for cancer.